deezer/CrossCulturalMusicGenrePerception/README.md

 Output: the `graphs` folder; for each language pair, the aligned ontology is saved in the `lang1_lang2_graph.graphml` file and the unaligned ontologies are saved in the `lang1_lang2_graph_unaligned.graphml` file.

 ## Music genre embedding
-This part relies on the successful collection of data from DBpedia.
-Further, we show how to generate multilingual music genre embeddings with the various strategies described in the paper.
+This part relies on the successful data collection from DBpedia.
+Further, we show how to generate multilingual music genre embeddings with various strategies as described in the paper.

 ### Compositionality functions applied to multilingual fastText vectors